• Home

 RSS figures also criticize Modi for not having enough professionally trained experts to implement some of his more controversial policies.

-Last year, Modi proposed bringing in at least ten professionals from the private sector into the civil service at the joint secretary level.
-However, the plan has still to be implemented and is facing strong resistance from civil servants.
+“The country needs a professional administration for economic development and can’t depend on generalists,” said Ashwani Mahajan, co-convenor of the Swadeshi Jagran Manch (SJM), the economic wing of the RSS that has campaigned against some bureaucrats.
+Last year, Modi proposed bringing at least ten private sector professionals into the civil service at the joint secretary level.
+However, the plan still has to be implemented, and strong resistance from civil servants is still being faced.
 Joint Secretaries are two rungs below full Secretaries, the top civil servant in a ministry.

-But the hours are as much of a concern to some.
-“I am looking out for other opportunities and have even requested for a transfer because it is almost impossible to work for 12-13 hours every day, even during weekends,” said a senior official working with Modi since 2014.
+There is a broader concern in the civil service about India being ruled by a Hindu nationalist party that some see as destroying the country’s previous tolerant and secular nature.
+But the hours are also a concern to some.
+“I am looking out for other opportunities and have even requested a transfer because it is almost impossible to work for 12-13 hours every day, even during weekends,” said a senior official who has been working with Modi since 2014.

 Related Posts